mteretome/mi-tribu/README.md

 1. Make sure to install [dependencies and environment](https://reactnative.dev/docs/environment-setup) as described on the link or below.
 2. In MVP folder, run `npm install` and `yarn install` to install packages
-3. In MVP folder, run `npx react-native start` to start Metro Bundler
+3. In MVP folder, run `npx react-native start` or `yarn start` to start Metro Bundler
-4. Open a new terminal and run `npx react-native run-android` to see app runnning in Android emulator
+4. Open a new terminal and run `npx react-native run-android` or `yarn android` to see app runnning in Android emulator

 # MVP Installation